-• Create data mappings by dragging a line from a source field on the left to a destination field on the right.
-In-line transformations on the data can be specified by right-click and selecting 'Add Function' to wire-in a function call (the same functions can be dropped onto the service canvas by using a Call Function F_N).
-Illogical mappings, eg. decimal field mapped to binary field or trying to lose the context of a container list element cannot be made or will be highlighted as an error.

-- Data mapping lines can be can removed by clicking with the mouse and then using the delete key.
+- Create data mappings by dragging a line from a source field on the left to a destination field on the right.
+In-line transformations on the data can be specified by right-click and selecting 'Add Function' to wire-in a function call (the same functions can be dropped onto the service canvas by using a Call Function FN).
+Illogical mappings, eg. decimal field mapped to binary field or trying to lose the context of a container list element cannot be made or will be highlighted as an error. - Data mapping lines can be can removed by clicking with the mouse and then using the delete key.
 Once happy with the mappings, click Save. - Now that the inputs are available to the component it may require further configuration (which is often dependent on the inputs).
-To do this, double-click the component to (re)configure it. - Editing data flows and configuring components can be done as many times as necessary. - Constants can be assigned to input fields instead of using field mapping.
+To do this, double-click the component to (re)configure it.

+- Editing data flows and configuring components can be done as many times as necessary. - Constants can be assigned to input fields instead of using field mapping.
 Right-click a field to get options.
 Input fields can also be assigned a default value in case the field is not set by a mapping or constant. - Components can be moved or copy/pasted using multi-selection: component selection can be done by holding down the left mouse button and dragging across component titles and/or holding the Control key and clicking component titles.
 Then to move the selection drag a selected component title, or right-click for copy/paste options. - Right-click on a component to get other component options, including: - Edit/View the component inputs or outputs (if it has them).
 This can also be achieved by double-clicking the component input or output icons. - Turn container list iteration on/off for the component.
 A component with this setting expects to operate on the elements of a top-level container list (see program iteration constructs). - Generate XSD or JSON Schema for the component inputs or outputs (if it has them). - Log inputs, outputs or both.
-Requires logging level set to at least 'custom'. - If the component doesn't have any data inputs it will still require an incoming flow to active it, ie. makes it dependent on the execution of a previous component.
-This can be either an empty data flow from another component or the control flow output from a Conditional Flow Control component or error flow from an operation (see description of the Programming Pallet). - The different styles of flow lines are: - Data flow with no field mappings Data flow with field mappings Control flow - You can right-click the canvas for other options.
-If a data flow or component shows any red colouration (indicating an issue) then hover the mouse over it to find the reason.
+Requires logging level set to at least 'custom' in menu File>Preferences. - If the component doesn't have any data inputs it will still require an incoming flow to active it, ie. makes it dependent on the execution of a previous component.
+This can be either an empty data flow from another component, or the control flow output from a Conditional Flow Control component (see description of the Programming Pallet), or to handle an error from a previous component. - The different styles of flow lines are:

+- Data flow with field mappings - Data flow set to stream data - Control flow - You can right-click the canvas for other options.
+If a data flow or component shows any red colouration (indicating an issue) then hover the mouse over it to find the reason. - Each opened service is contained within it's own tab in the Service Designer.
+The title of a tab is the service name. - A red title indicates that one or more configuration errors exist in the service (hover over your mouse over red components to determine the reasons).